raalesir/distributed_trajectories/docs/implementation.rst

     \sum_{k=1}^{q}p_{k}(c_{ij}) = 1,

-where :math:`p_{k}(c_{ij})` is the probability of the object to be located at the `k`-th neighbour of  the central cell :math:`c_{ij}`, and summing is done for all the neighbours, including  the central  cell.
+where :math:`p_{k}(c_{ij})` is the probability of the object to be located in the `k`-th element  of  the set, and  :math:`{ij}` are  coordinates in the rectangular grid.

 In  this case the system is in a **distributed state**, and it's state vector has `q` nonzero entries (out of :math:`n\times m`), summing up to 1.

-A transition  matrix in this case will have the same meaning, but will have move complex structure.
+A transition  matrix in this case will have the same meaning, but will have more complex structure.
-Lets assume that `q=9`, i.e. the state will be distributed among 9 cells on the plane surface:
+Lets assume that `q=9`, i.e. the state will be distributed among 9 adjacent cells on the plane surface:

     +-------------+------------+------------+